<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 But the good news?
 You can enhance and improve your photos AFTER you've taken them.

 Tip: Before you start editing your photos, make sure you save an original copy.
-This can help you use it as a point of reference to make sure you don't overedit any of your photos.
+This can help you use it as a point of reference to ensure you don't overedit any of your photos.

 1. Include graphics